-The local Council has advised that the remediation of contaminated groundwater, heavy metals, hydrocarbons and asbestos were not cleaned up in accordance with a remediation action plan that was approved by an independent auditor.
-The developer went ahead with construction without meeting this development condition and consequently the Council will not let purchasers inhabit the site until contamination testing is completed and approved management plans are in place.
+The local Council has advised that contaminated groundwater, heavy metals, hydrocarbons and asbestos were not cleaned up in accordance with a remediation action plan that was approved by an independent auditor.
+As the developer went ahead with construction without meeting this development condition the Council is preventing purchasers from inhabiting the site until contamination testing is completed and approved management plans are in place.

 It is not entirely clear where remediation activities failed for the Sugar Cube and Honeycomb site, however, close collaboration with a site auditor does help to avoid such a disastrous outcome.
 If an auditor is brought in early to a project they are able to provide strategic advice from the outset and will ensure compliance issues are well navigated until a final sign off on a site can be achieved.

 A site audit is an external review of contaminated land documents and remediation activities undertaken by environmental consultants.
-It can be statutory such as when a local council requires for development consent or voluntary.
+It can be statutory such as when a local council requires one for a development consent, or voluntary, such as when it is commissioned for due diligence.

 An audit can only be undertaken by a highly experienced contaminated land professional who has been accredited by the EPA.
 At the end of an audit, the site auditor must provide a site audit report which provides details of their review and sets out their findings together with a site audit statement which conveys the outcome of the audit.